mponza/SalIE/README.md

     }

 **Using SalIE within your Code.** An Example is provied in `src/main/scala/de/mpg/mpi/runners/RunExample.scala`.
-Since SalIE code is built on the top of [DkPro](https://dkpro.github.io/)/[UIMA](https://uima.apache.org/) frameworks (we suggest a shallow knowledge for ease the reading of the code).
-For more information, please check the documentation in their official websites.
+The code has been developed on the top of [DkPro](https://dkpro.github.io/)/[UIMA](https://uima.apache.org/) frameworks, for more information, please check the documentation in their official websites.